fmrtl73/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/examples/rebalance/aut-rebalance-absolute-usage.md

 First, create the storage and application spec files:

-1. Identify the ID of a single PX node in the cluster.
+1. Identify the ID of a single Portworx node in the cluster.

     List the cluster nodes and pick the first node.
 In this example, we will pick the first node _073ae0c7-d5e8-4c6c-982e-75339f2ada81_ in the list.